Monash-HPR/InductionChallenge/README.md

 # Getting Started
 You will need to download some dependencies before you can get started.
 Start these downloads and then read some of the stuff below while they run.

-Run the following command (copy it and then pase it in your terminal using the middle mouse button)
+Run the following command (copy it and then paste it in your terminal using the middle mouse button).
+You will need to type your password before it will begin.
 ```
 sudo apt-get update && sudo apt-get install build-essential git python3 cython3 python3-numpy python3-matplotlib python3-scipy -y
 ```

-Once you've installed everything you need, make a git directory with the commands
+Once you've installed everything you need, make a git directory with the command
 ```
-cd ~
-mkdir git
+cd ~ && mkdir git && cd git
 ```

 Then clone this repository to get all of the juicy boilerplate code